Companies test antibody drugs to treat, prevent COVID-19

 Companies test antibody drugs to treat, prevent COVID-19New

-With a coronavirus vaccine still months off, companies are rushing to test what may be the next best thing: antibody drugs that fight the virus right away, without having to train the immune system to do the job.
-Antibodies are proteins the body makes when an infection occurs; they attach to a virus and help it be eliminated.
-The drugs are concentrated versions of specific antibodies that worked best against the coronavirus in lab an animal tests.
-They’re being tested to treat COVID-19 and for preventing infection in people at high risk of it.
+Companies are rushing to test what may be the next best thing to a coronavirus vaccine: antibody drugs that fight the virus right away, without having to train the immune system to do the job.
+Antibodies are proteins the body makes when an infection occurs.
+They attach to a virus and help it be eliminated.
+The experimental drugs are concentrated versions of antibodies that worked best against the coronavirus in lab and animal tests.
+They’re being tested to treat COVID-19 and to prevent infection.
 Results of key studies are expected by fall.
+If they work, they could be approved before a vaccine.